Login Options

 Options with a Pre-defined Attendee List

-Administrators assign each user a unique password.
+Planner-Created Password is a login option where each user receives a unique password.

-Before the event, a spreadsheet containing unique passwords for each attendee is uploaded.
 This password must be communicated to attendees via email, badge, or other means.

 Advantages